Warhammer Fantasy Roleplay: Reception

 In a 1996 reader poll conducted by Arcane magazine to determine the 50 most popular roleplaying games of all time, Warhammer Fantasy Roleplay was ranked fourth.
 Editor Paul Pettengale commented, "Warhammer Fantasy Roleplay is an extremely atmospheric game to play in", and described the game as feeling like a cross-breed between Dungeons & Dragons and Call of Cthulhu, saying "if you've played these other two games, you can probably imagine what a superb mix that can be."

-Dап Joyce retroactively reviewed Warhammer Fantasy Roleplay for Arcane magazine and stated that "It's true that in game mechanics terms WHFRP is nothing special.
+Dan Joyce retroactively reviewed Warhammer Fantasy Roleplay for Arcane magazine and stated that "It's true that in game mechanics terms WHFRP is nothing special.
 In fact it's downright chaotic, ugly and spiky.
-But damn me if there isn't a seed of greatness in this game - mostly in its setting.
+But damn me if there isn't a seed of greatness in this game – mostly in its setting.
 The Empire is a place I'll certainly come back to, probably armed with a copy of Call of Cthulhu or GURPS and some hastily scribbled conversion notes.
 Can't wait."

 In a review of the third edition of Warhammer Fantasy Roleplay in Black Gate, John ONeill said "Typical for Fantasy Flight, the production values and art are top-notch.
 Best of all, they don't skimp on that most essential aspect of the boxed adventure: the goodies."

 In his 2023 book Monsters, Aliens, and Holes in the Ground, RPG historian Stu Horvath noted, "The rules start to shine when they get into the character careers, which paint over a D&D-style class system with the trappings of trade in a way that is informative of the world and reflective of realistic life experience."
 Commenting about the setting, Horvath wrote, "That world is a real treat.
 Much of the lore is laid out in the book, but it comes alive through the way it is reflected in the game's systems."
 Horvath concluded by recalling the ignominious end of the system, writing, "The grim and the sardonic, all wrapped in a colorful motley, it seems, was the product of an all-too-brief moment in time."